RoGUE RIVER Fly Fishing Report

 OTHER LOCAL FISHERIES

-The North Umpqua had a resurgent run of winter steelhead this year, which is always good to see.
+The North Umpqua had a resurgent run of winter steelhead last year, which is always good to see.
 Definitely the biggest run since 2019, so Logan had a great season up there guiding for us.
 The summer run has been better than last year (meaning it hasn’t had to be closed to all fishing), but still not great by any stretch.
 That stupid dam needs to get taken out or the summer steelhead run will never recover!
+Already some winter fish coming up over Winchester Dam, so hopefully it’s another good winter run up there this year.
+Logan will be guiding for us up there from February through early April so give a call to get a trip booked as his schedule will fill up.

 As always give a call to the shop for any specific questions and the most up to date info, as we live and breathe fly fishing and always know what's going on down here in beautiful Southern Oregon!